Warley (UK Parliament constituency)

+As a result of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
+Subject to moderate boundary changes, including expansion to include most of the Blackheath ward, it was reformed as Smethwick, first contested at the 2024 general election.

 Constituency profile

-The constituency has a wide range of housing on the gently hilly West Midlands terrain, with fast transport links to Birmingham, Dudley and Wolverhampton.
+The constituency had a wide range of housing on the gently hilly West Midlands terrain, with fast transport links to Birmingham, Dudley and Wolverhampton.
 Workless claimants, registered jobseekers, were in November 2012 significantly higher than the national average of 3.8%, at 7.7% of the population based on a statistical compilation by The Guardian however female unemployment, reflecting a central West Midlands pattern, perhaps with more women homemakers, unusually exceeded male unemployment at 10.1%.

 Boundaries

-Warley is one of four constituencies covering the Metropolitan Borough of Sandwell, covering the south and south-east of the borough.
-It covers much of the former County Borough of Warley, including the town of Smethwick as well as Brandhall and Langley Green.
+Warley was one of four constituencies covering the Metropolitan Borough of Sandwell, covering the south and south-east of the borough.
+It covered much of the former County Borough of Warley, including the town of Smethwick as well as Brandhall and Langley Green.

-It consists of The Metropolitan Borough of Sandwell wards of Abbey, Bristnall, Langley, Old Warley, St Paul's, Smethwick, and Soho and Victoria.
+It consisted of the Metropolitan Borough of Sandwell wards of Abbey, Bristnall, Langley, Old Warley, St Paul's, Smethwick, and Soho and Victoria.